A prisoner swap between Moscow and Washington frees Ksenia Karelina, a US-Russia dual national

 Karelina’s lawyer, Mikhail Mushailov, said on Instagram that she had been in touch with her family since her release.

-He thanked Trump and his envoys, as well as prominent public figures who had championed her case.
+He thanked Trump and his envoys, as well as prominent public figures who had championed her case, including Dana White, a Trump friend and CEO of the Ultimate Fighting Championship.
+Trump also credited White, too, saying White had called him about the case.

 White House national security adviser Mike Waltz said on X that “President Trump and his administration continue to work around the clock to ensure Americans detained abroad are returned home to their families.”